 (1) Communications.
 All written correspondence should be addressed to and filed with the Board of Registration in Medicine, 200 Harvard Mills Square, Suite 330, Wakefield, MA 01880.

+(2) Service and Notice.

-(2) (a) Service.
-The Board shall provide notice of its actions in accordance with the Standard Adjudicatory Rules, 801 CMR 1.01(4)(b) and (5)(f), or otherwise with reasonable attempts at in-hand service, unless the Respondent otherwise has actual notice of the Board's action.
-Where 243 CMR 1.00 provides that the Board must notify parties, service may be made by first class mail.
+(a) Service.
+The Board shall provide notice of its actions in accordance with the Standard Adjudicatory Rules, 801 CMR 1.01(4)(c) and (5)(f), or otherwise with reasonable attempts at in-hand service, unless the Respondent otherwise has actual notice of the Board's action.
+Where 243 CMR 1.00 provides that the Board must notify parties, service shall be made by first class mail.
 A notice of appearance on behalf of a Respondent shall be deemed an agreement to accept service of any document on behalf of the Respondent, including a Final Decision and Order of the Board.
-When a Hearing Officer has jurisdiction over an adjudicatory proceeding, proper service by the Respondent includes filing copies of all papers and exhibits with:
+When an Administrative Magistrate has jurisdiction over an adjudicatory proceeding, proper service by the Respondent includes filing copies of all papers and exhibits with:

 1. the Board, care of its General Counsel;

-2. the Hearing Officer assigned to the adjudicatory proceeding; and
+2. the Administrative Magistrate assigned to the adjudicatory proceeding; and

-3. the Associate Prosecutor assigned to the adjudicatory proceeding.
+3. the Complaint Counsel assigned to the adjudicatory proceeding.

 All papers served must be accompanied by a certificate of service.

-(b) Notice to Board Members.
+(b) Notice.
 A Respondent (or his or her representative) and other persons shall not engage in ex parte communications with individual Board members regarding a disciplinary proceeding.
-Communications to Board members regarding disciplinary proceedings shall be in writing and directed to Board members as follows: Eight copies to the Executive Director, one copy to the General Counsel, and one copy to the Chief of the Disciplinary Unit.
+Communications regarding disciplinary proceedings shall be in writing and directed to Board members as follows: Eight copies to the Executive Director to be distributed to Board members, one copy to the General Counsel, and one copy to the Director of the Enforcement Division.

-1.02: continued

 (3) Date of Receipt.
 Communications are deemed received on the date of actual receipt by the Board.

 (4) Computation of Time.
-The Board shall compute time in accordance with 801 CMR 1.01(4)(c): Notice of Agency Actions.
+The Board shall compute time in accordance with 801 CMR 1.01(4)(d): Computation of Time.

 (5) Extension of Time.
 The Board in its discretion may extend any time limit prescribed or allowed by 243 CMR 1.00.